 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into Carroll University.
+Applicants require above average high school grades to get into Carroll University.
 The average high school GPA of the admitted freshman class at Carroll University was 3.3 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Carroll University accepts 71% of students who apply.
+The school ranks #20 in Wisconsin for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Carroll University accepts 67% of students who apply.